mogenius/docs/mogenius/docs/mogenius-platform/stages-and-services.md

 # Stages & Services

-This is your overview of stages and the associated services.
+Here you will find an overview of the stages and installed services.

 On this page you can:
 - Add, manage & delete stages
 - Add Services

 [Bild header]
-By default you will have one production stage set up.
-If you want to add more stages, click on the settings icon and select "Manage services" Here you can add new ones or delete others. *Please note that at least one production stage must be activated.
+By default, you have set up one production stage.
+If you want to add more stages, click the settings icon and select Manage Services.
+Here you can add new stages or delete others. *Please note that at least one production stage must be enabled.
 It is not possible to delete it.

-Hostname: The production stage is automatically assigned a hostname.
-Other hostnames are generated on the basis of the stage name.
+Hostname: A hostname is automatically assigned to the production stage.
+Other hostnames are generated based on the stage name.

 More: [About Domains](#)